bradchristie/taminations-flutter/assets/info/about.md

 ---

-## Taminations version 1.6.88 built 2025-05-13
+## Taminations version 1.6.89 built 2025-06-16
 Copyright 2025 by Brad Christie.
 This is free software, and you are welcome to modify and redistribute it under the terms of the [GNU GPL license](http://www.gnu.org/licenses/gpl.html).

 ## What's New
-* Animations for Reverse Swap the Wave
 * Sequencer:
-  * Code for Delight / Dilemma, Choice
-  * Fix Step and Squeeze
+  * Fix Squeeze from point-to-point diamonds
-  * Code for Split 2 with variations
+  * Code for Latch On
+  * Fix for Near Box Ends Zoom
+  * Fix Left Grand Swing Thru from facing lines

 For a detailed history of changes, view the
 [Git log](https://github.com/bradchristie/taminations-flutter/commits/main)